-- Completed Acupuncture and Moxibustion internship at Guangxi TCM University (and associated hospitals)
+- Completed Acupuncture and Moxibustion certificate – hospital internship – Guangxi TCM University, China (2008)

-Dr Sarah George (Acupuncture) is a Registered Acupuncturist and tuina (Chinese massage) therapist at House of Prana and In-Balance in Launceston, Tasmania.
+Dr Sarah George (Acupuncture) is a Registered Acupuncturist and tuina (Chinese massage) therapist at House of Prana in Launceston, Tasmania.

 Sarah holds a Masters Degree in Health Science (Traditional Chinese Medicine) and Bachelor Degree qualifications in Health Science (Acupuncture) and Business Management (Marketing) with further study completed in herbal medicine, Traditional Chinese Medicine remedial massage (tui na), cosmetic acupuncture (facial rejuvenation) and acupuncture point injection therapy.
 Her studies have been extensive, both in Australia and abroad, including an internship in a Chinese hospital.